ling-dong-kong/CS6208-Group-Project/README.md

 > **Time:** AY 2022-2023, Semester II

 ## About
 This repository contains the code and implementation details of the Group Project assignment for the CS6208 course.
-In this assignment, we propose a dual dynamic graph CNNs, dubbed `Dual-DGC`, for robust point cloud classification under out-of-distribution corruption scenarios.
+In this assignment, we propose a dual dynamic graph consistency framework, dubbed `Dual-DGC`, for robust point cloud classification under out-of-distribution corruption scenarios.

 ## Installation
 This codebase is tested with `torch==1.10.0` with `CUDA 11.3`.
 In order to successfully reproduce the results reported, we recommend to follow the exact same configuation.
 However, similar versions that came out lately should be good as well.